 3. Analyze the Current Situation of your Business

-The next step revolves around the analysis of the current situation of your business concerning its activities, products, focus, functions, etc. You can use some specific tools for analyzing your business situations and developing a communication strategy for the future of your business.
+The next step revolves around the analysis of the current situation of your business and critical information concerning its activities, products, focus, functions, etc. You can use some specific tools for analyzing your business situations and developing a communication strategy for the future of your business.